 The Quarterly: Why has ICBC put so much effort into thinking about corporate governance?

-Jiang Jianqing: We share the vision of the Basel Committee that good governance is essential not only for the stability of the banking industry but also for the economy as a whole.
+Jiang Jianqing: We share the vision of the Basel Committee1 that good governance is essential not only for the stability of the banking industry but also for the economy as a whole.
 Effective governance is the means of building and maintaining the qualities that are at the foundation of all commerce: confidence and public trust.
 It’s disheartening to see how many financial institutions lost sight of these basic truths.
 I find it ironic that some of the financial institutions that have struggled or even collapsed in wake of the financial crisis were touted as global role models before the crisis struck.

-I remember the findings of a 2002 McKinsey survey concluding that institutional investors will pay a premium for stock offered by well-governed companies, especially in developing markets.
+I remember the findings of a 2002 McKinsey survey2 concluding that institutional investors will pay a premium for stock offered by well-governed companies, especially in developing markets.
 The survey also found that, in deciding where to put their money in these countries, investors pay more attention to governance issues than to financial metrics.
 We recognize that corporate governance is an important tool for maximizing shareholder value, and that’s why we put so much effort into thinking about it.

 The Quarterly: What lessons have you drawn about governance in the wake of the financial crisis?